smenjas/python-notes/transforming-code-into-beautiful-idiomatic-python.md

 ## When you see this, do that instead!

 - Replace traditional index manipulation with Python's core looping idioms
-- Learn advanced techniques with for-else clauses and the two argument for of iter()
+- Learn advanced techniques with for-else clauses and the two argument form of iter()
-- Improve your craftmanship and aim for clean, fast, idiomatic Python code
+- Improve your craftsmanship and aim for clean, fast, idiomatic Python code

 For each example, the last solution is the best.